 Be informed about people you interact with

-If the people you are planning on socialising with are old or have underlying health conditions, you should be extra cautious since they’re at a higher risk of severe infection.
+If the people you are planning on socializing with are old or have underlying health conditions, you should be extra cautious since they’re at a higher risk of severe infection.
 Also, if you are planning a social activity, you should factor in the duration and setting of the activity.
 The longer the interactions are, the more likely is the risk of transmission of the virus.

-Weigh in the high and low risk factors
+Weigh in the high and low-risk factors

 Trust is important